 Greg Gutfeld has been called “outrageous and outspoken,” neither of which he denies.
-A libertarian political satirist, humorist, magazine editor and blogger, he is perhaps best known as the host of the Fox News Channel program “Red Eye With Greg Gutfeld.”
-Airing at 3 a.m.
-ET Tuesday through Saturday, the show covers a variety of topics, including news, entertainment, sports, and gossip.
-Gutfeld is also a host of FNC’s “The Five,” a weekday program at 5 p.m.
-ET.
+A libertarian political satirist, humorist, magazine editor and blogger, he is perhaps best known as the co-host of the hit show “The Five” and as the former host of the Fox News Channel’s program “Red Eye With Greg Gutfeld” which covered a variety of topics, including news, entertainment, sports, and gossip.

 The Weekly Standard calls him “the most dangerous man on television.”
 According to the magazine, unlike other media darlings, “Gutfeld’s stuff actually is subversive, a stink bomb hurled into every faculty lounge, mainstream newsroom, movie studio, and nonprofit boardroom in America.”

 Prior to joining Fox, Gutfeld was a staff writer at Prevention and editor-in-chief of Men’s Health magazine.
 He later became editor-in-chief of Stuff, where he increased circulation from 750,000 to 1.2 million and created controversy month after month.
 He helmed Maxim magazine in the U.K., and was a contributor to the Huffington Post, where he became legendary for his “inspired, lunatic ridicule of his leftwing fellow Huffers.”
 He’s been published in countless magazines, has appeared in too many profiles to mention, and was only fingerprinted once.

 He currently blogs on his own site, GGutfeld.com, as well as Breitbart.com, where he writes about the news and pop culture of the day, from a conservative libertarian humorous slant.
 He’s appeared on dozens of TV shows, and is a regular on “The O’Reilly Factor.”